ambientelivre/samples-pentaho/data-integration/cassandra/README.md

+## This small project is a test stress for cassandra by PDI
+have two transformations: one load te database and other read database.
+Use step metrics of PDI for analize.

-# Config Cassandra PDI Stress
+## Config Cassandra PDI Stress

 ## Create a KeySpace in Cassandra